maiaacademy/workshop-day-networking-avancado-azure/README.md

 **Important Notes**
 - Three Virtual Networks;
-- Gateway VPN on the Hub network;
-- VNET Peering connection Hub to spoke and vice verse;
+- VNET Peering connection Hub and Spokes;
-- OPTIONAL: Azure Bastion on the Hub network;
+- Azure Bastion on the Hub network;
+- Gateway VPN on the Hub network and On-premises network;
 - Azure Firewall on the Hub network;
 - Custom Route tables to address prefix "Address Space networking destination" and next hop type to virtual applicance;
 - Network rule Azure Firewall all internal traffic.

 References: [Hub-spoke network topology](https://docs.microsoft.com/en-us/azure/architecture/reference-architectures/hybrid-networking/hub-spoke)

+## After the Hands-on lab

+1. Delete all Azure resources created in support of this Hands-on lab.

-1. End of day and **Workshop Day #02**.
+1. End of **Workshop Day**

 1. Continue in the **Mentoria Arquiteto Cloud**.